Podcast: Download

-You need to eat well, get regular sleep, workout often and maintain social connections.
+You need to eat well, get regular sleep, exercise consistently and maintain social connections.

-That last point hits me hard because I recently moved away from all my friends.
+That last point hits me hard because as someone who has taught memory improvement for fifteen years, I recently moved away from all my friends.
 And I’m definitely feeling the impact of that decision.

-It has to be because I intend to enjoy a very focused mind as long as I possibly can.
+And it has to be a passion and a mission because I intend to enjoy a very focused mind with strong recall abilities for as long as I possibly can.

-Ready to explore some of the best, science-backed strategies that have worked for me?
+Ready to explore some of the best, science-backed strategies that are helping me?

 Let’s dive in!